 We are currently thinking about what the route should look like tomorrow.
 To be continued, then!
 For now: hasta mañana.

-Day 2: Winding down in the Spanish spring sunshine
+Winding down in the Spanish spring sun

 Today we head towards the Spanish interior.
 An instant big tip, as it is so much quieter there than in the touristy and more densely populated coastal region.
 Besides, you also have beautiful views from the Spanish hills.
 Or is it mountains?
 Opinions may be divided on that.
+In any case, you will find many climbs here that are used by the pros to test the legs and get in shape for the new season.
+Besides, the Vuelta has often passed through here, so you can indulge yourself!

-Day 3: Recuperate with a return trip to Calpe
+Take a break with a return trip to Calpe

-A relatively flat ride is a bit hard to find here, though.
+To be honest, I have been in better shape before.
+A day like yesterday's then hits me pretty hard, with all those steep hills in the Spanish interior.
+So good resolution to take it a bit easier today.
+A relatively flat ride is a bit hard to find here.
 So we decided to cycle back and forth to Calpe from Moraira, to stop off at a coffee shop called Service Course (by Baguet Bicyle Club), run by Belgians.
 Inside, the Saudi Tour was on Eurosport, and outside, a bunch of Belgian cycling tourists were enjoying the Kwaremont.

 Actually, this was a lovely day like this.
 Some time to recover, and enjoy while 'strolling' along the boulevards between Moraira and Calpe.